 What changes as Prosecco gets more expensive?
 Not just the price tag.

 The blend is 60% Glera and 40% Chardonnay.
-On the nose: sweet apple, something vaguely floral, and a light chemical edge that fades after a few minutes but never fully disappears.
-On the palate it’s fresh but flat — low acidity, no real tension, a short finish.
+The nose leads with sweet apple and something vaguely floral, plus a light chemical edge that fades after a few minutes but never quite leaves.
+In the mouth it’s fresh but flat.
+The acidity is low, there’s no real tension, and the finish is short.

 That’s not a condemnation.
 For an Aperol Spritz, a Bellini, or a crowd-pleasing bottle at brunch for twenty people, it does exactly what you need.
 Just don’t ask it to be a serious Prosecco.
 That’s not what it is.